Coleman-Gross Heights and $p$-adic N\'eron Functions on Jacobians of Genus $2$ Curves: Coleman--Gross heights

 When $\chi_v$ is unramified, the local term is described using arithmetic intersection theory.
 For divisors $\cD$ and $\cE$ on an arithmetic surface $\mathcal{X}$ over $\O_v$ without common horizontal component, we define the intersection multiplicity $(\cD\cdot \cE)\in \Z $ as in~\cite[\S III.2, \S III.3]{Lan88}.
-We can extend this to $\Q$-divisors without common horizontal component in the obvious way.
+We can extend this to $\Q$-divisors without common horizontal component by extending scalars.

 Now choose a proper regular model $\cC_v$ of $C_v$ over $\O_v$, and, for $i=1,2$, an extension $\cD_i$ of $D_i$ to a $\Q$-divisor on $\cC_v$ that has trivial intersection with all vertical divisors.
-Then we define
+Following Coleman--Gross (see~\cite[Proposition~1.2]{CG89}), we define

 This is independent of the choice of regular model or of the extensions $\cD_i$.